threefoldtech/tfgrid-sdk-go/rmb-sdk-go/examples/client_direct/README.md

 # Introduction

-This is a `GO` example for the `RMB` [direct client](https://github.com/threefoldtech/tfgrid-sdk-go/blob/development/rmb-sdk-go/direct/README.md#direct-client) that can send `RMB` messages through connecting to the relay directly.
+This is a `Go` example for the `RMB` [direct client](https://github.com/threefoldtech/tfgrid-sdk-go/blob/development/rmb-sdk-go/direct/README.md#direct-client) that can send `RMB` messages through connecting to the relay directly.

 ## How it works